SCD Independiente

-The team plays in Primera Regional Mallorca of the Spanish football league, sixth level of Spanish football.

 History

 The origins go back to the founding of Club Deportivo Nidda in 1965.
 Initially, the club adopted the name of its social premises: the Bar Nidda, located in the same neighborhood.
 In 1967 the club was re-established and adopted the current name.

 Since its inception, the club played in regional categories in Mallorca and gradually moved up one category.
 The first years played alternately in Primera Regional (for not descending) or Segunda Regional.
 In the mid-1990s it took a qualitative leap and reached the Regional Preferente, also as a lift team between it and Primera Regional.

 At the beginning of XXI century the club lived its best years.
-In 2008-09 season played the qualifying rounds for promotion to Tercera División and achieved promotion.
-But his journey in Tercera División (2009-10 season) was not good, and decreased that same season and returned to be a regular player in Regional Preferente.
-It drop to Primera regional for the 2015-16 season, largely due to the poor condition of its stadium.
+In 2008–09 season played the qualifying rounds for promotion to Tercera División and achieved promotion.
+But his journey in Tercera División (2009–10 season) was not good, and decreased that same season and returned to be a regular player in Regional Preferente.
+It drop to Primera regional for the 2015–16 season, largely due to the poor condition of its stadium.
 After a year promoted to Regional Preferente, where it was during two seasons and was relegated again to Primera Regional, where plays actually.